 FemCap Can Be Easier To Remove

-Remember to always check with a healthcare professional if you’re thinking of changing your contraceptive method
+Remember to always check with a healthcare professional if you’re thinking of changing your contraceptive method.

 For two decades David has been the owner and director of several marketing and distribution companies.
 During this time he has learned the indisputable benefits of looking after customers, colleagues, workers, suppliers and the local community, treating them all as respected stakeholders in a common project.
-Recently he consolidated his personal beliefs and business ethics by founding the Natural Intimacy brand and developing it as an Ethical Company.
+Recently he consolidated his personal beliefs and business ethics by founding and developing several ethical companies.